pyroscope/pyrocore/docs/howto.rst

 It is recommended to stick to alphanumeric category names, and use ``_`` for word separation.
-To remove a category, just edit the ``rtorrent.d/categories.rc`` file.

 The watches put loaded items into the given category, and they expect metafiles in ``~/rtorrent/watch/‹category-name›``.

+To remove a category, just edit it out of the ``rtorrent.d/categories.rc`` file, and then call the ``add-categories.sh`` script without any arguments to clean things up.

 .. note::